suhock/php-dependency-injection/README.md

 #### Custom Lifetime Strategies

-Extend `LifetimeStrategy` and optionally extend `Container` with convenience methods for your new lifetime strategy.
+Extend `LifetimeStrategy` and optionally extend `Container` with convenience methods for your new lifetime strategy. `get()` receives a `ResolutionContext` alongside the instance factory; a strategy that persists instances caches them in one of the context's `InstanceStore`s, keyed by the strategy itself.

 #### Custom Instance Providers